saisri27/qranalysis/_projects/Quantile_Regression.md

 <iframe src="https://saisri27.github.io/qranalysis/plots/mlr_3d_visualization.html" width="100%" height="600px" frameborder="0" style="border: 2px solid #ddd; border-radius: 8px;"></iframe>

-In our 3D Visualization, we mainly focused on 3 Major predictors Age,BMI and smoking and analyzed their influence on insurance charges.
-The Blue plane represents non-smokers and the red plane represents smokers.
-The Difference between the planes above is hard to miss, The plane with smokers  is higher than the plane with non smokers.
-Age and BMI steadily increases the predicted charges but smoking completely changes it .
-By this 3D graph it is evident that smoking causes increase in medical costs.
+In our 3D visualization, we focused on three main predictors: age, BMI, and smoking, and analyzed how they influence insurance charges.
+The blue plane represents non-smokers, while the red plane represents smokers.

+The difference between the two planes is easy to see—the plane for smokers is higher than the one for non-smokers.
+Age and BMI both steadily increase the predicted charges, but smoking changes everything.
+From this 3D graph, it’s clear that smoking leads to higher medical costs.

 Also, Say no to smoking !

-With our trusty python and libraries, we found that for every additional year of age, the average medical bill increases by **$259** and each extra unit of BMI will add **$323** to the insurance.
-But Smoking?
-Whoaa similar to what we have seen in the graph, on average smokers pay **$23,824** more than non-smokers.
-This says how much influence does smoking have on insurance charges.
+With our trusty Python and libraries, we found that for every additional year of age, the average medical bill increases by **$259** and each extra unit of BMI will add **$323** to the insurance.
+But smoking?
+Whoa!
+Similar to what we saw in the graph, on average, smokers pay **$23,824** more than non-smokers.
+This shows just how much influence smoking has on insurance charges.

-Our Prediction model gave us a mean prediction i.e what is the expected cost given these factors .
-But what if we want to know more than average?
-What if we want a deeper analysis like how does this costs vary across people in the lowest 25% of insurance charges i.e people who pay the least or the highest 75% of insurance charges i.e people who pay highest?
+Our prediction model gave us a mean prediction — in other words, the expected cost given these factors.
+But what if we want to know more than just the average?
+What if we want a deeper analysis, like how these costs vary among people in the lowest 25% of insurance charges (those who pay the least) or the highest 75% (those who pay the most)?

-To solve these issues, here comes (drum roll....) our **QUANTILE REGRESSION**!!!
+To solve these questions, here comes (drum roll...) our QUANTILE REGRESSION!!!

 ![Quantile Regression Analysis](https://saisri27.github.io/qranalysis/images/img_1.jpeg){: style="width: 100%; max-width: 800px; height: auto; display: block; margin: 20px auto; border: 2px solid #ddd; border-radius: 8px;"}

-The Above image says in a simplest way the difference between Linear Regression and Qunatile regression.
+The image above shows, in the simplest way, the difference between Linear Regression and Quantile Regression.

 ---

 ## Quantile Regression Analysis

-Quantile regression does exactly as it's name says , it is mainly used to estimate the distributional relationship of variables.
-Quantile regression can provide estimates for various quantiles such as 25<sup>th</sup>, 50<sup>th</sup>, 75<sup>th</sup> percentiles.
+Quantile regression does exactly what its name suggests.
+It is mainly used to estimate the distributional relationship between variables.
+Quantile regression can provide estimates for different quantiles, such as the 25<sup>th</sup>, 50<sup>th</sup>, and 75<sup>th</sup> percentiles.

-This approach allows us to understand how predictor effects vary across the entire distribution of insurance charges, not just the average!
+This approach helps us understand how the effects of each predictor change across the entire range of insurance charges, not just the average!

 ## The Math behind it